grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 ## Test setup

-To run these tests, you need to deploy the `httpbin` application.
+To run this test, you need to deploy the `httpbin` application.
 The application must also be accessible using an external IP available in the `SVC_IP` environment variable.

 The [manifests](#manifests) below define the necessary resources to deploy the application and expose it as a LoadBalancer service.